-The Company produces one model of pistol, all of its revolvers and some of its rifles at the Newport, New Hampshire facility.
-One model of revolver and most of the Company's pistols are produced at the Prescott, Arizona facility.
+The Company produces some of its pistol models, most of its revolvers, and some of its rifle models at the Newport, New Hampshire facility.
+One model of revolver, one model of rifle, and most of the Company's pistols are produced at the Prescott, Arizona facility.
 Some rifle models and pistol models are produced at the Mayodan, North Carolina facility.